menachemkorf/frontend-nanodegree-mobile-portfolio/README.md

 * Called the function for google analytics after everything else is downloaded with window.onload().

 * Async google analytics third party script.

+* Optimized profilepic.jpg from 14 KB to 1.64 KB.

 (I've used gulp for some of the above tasks).